ovh/docs/pages/platform/ai/deploy_tuto_12_build_custom_image/guide.en-gb.md

 Instead of starting from scratch, feel free to start from an existing Docker image, as long as it is compliant with the following guidelines.
 For example, you can start from 'python', from 'alpine' or equivalent.

-If you need to work with GPU, please read the next paragraph.
+If you need to work with GPUs, please read the next paragraph.

 ### Use specific images with CUDA drivers for GPUs